Jayvie1/Hello-World-/README.md

-# Hello-World-
+Hello-World
-Hey all, I'm @Javie22.
-I'm interested in developing, programming and algorithm.
+1.Hey all, I'm @Javie22.
+2.I'm interested in developing, programming and algorithm.
-I'm currently learning source codes, languages, (Java script, python, lil bit of some others) Programming different ways and some developing.
-I hope I can develop my own stuff in the future.
-Definitely, want to build and develop my own Raspberry PI.
-I'm gonna be learning algorithm next, I want to collaborate with an algorithm genius one day, (hopefully I'll get good enough).
-I'm open to learn from new ideas and suggestions, as I am new to all this.
+3.I'm currently learning source codes, languages, (Java script, python, lil bit of some others) Programming different ways and some developing.
+4.Im starting to develop some of my own stuff.
+5.Definitely, want to build my own Raspberry PI.
+6.I'm open to learn from new ideas and suggestions, as I am new to all this.
 You can reach me at jayvierose48@gmail.com